ievapudz/Course_Work/README.md

 The data directory: `./data/CRISPR/FASTA/Cas12b`.

 Original files are found in `./data/CRISPR/FASTA/Cas12b/original/`.
-They contained space character in FASTA headers, therefore to avoid any difficulties with processing of the predictions TSV files (that will be produced), the headers were modified:
+They contained space character in FASTA headers, therefore to avoid any difficulties with processing of embeddings PT files and predictions TSV files (that will be produced after inference takes place), the headers were modified:

 ```
 cat cas12bNterm.mfa | grep '>' | tr ' ' '-' > Cas12b_N.fasta